sebjilke/guidelines/README.md

 #### c.
 Treatments
 i. *Is there a detailed description of treatments? (e.g., provide all materials in main text or an appendix or supporting documents.)*<br/>
 ii. *Was a control and/or placebo group used?*<br/>
+iii. *Was deception used in treatments?*<br/> iv. *Was the experiment incentivized for participants using monetary or other rewards?*<br/>
-iii. *Which method of treatment delivery was used? (e.g., pen-and-paper, computer, smartphone, face-to-face, telephone)*
+v. *Which method of treatment delivery was used? (e.g., pen-and-paper, computer, smartphone, face-to-face, telephone)*<br/>
+vi. *Were treatments implemented as planned, what were the differences from the plan?

 #### d.
 Randomization
 i. *Which method and software were used to generate the randomization sequence?*<br/>
 ii. *What type of randomization was used? (e.g., clustered, blocked assignment)*<br/>
 iii. *What was the unit of randomization? (individuals, households, organisations)* <br/>
 iv. *Were participants, those administering the manipulations, and those assessing the outcomes unaware of condition assignment (i.e., blinding)?*<br/>
-v. *Was the allocation process followed correctly? (e.g., substantial imbalances of characteristics of across groups can play a role in revealing failures of implementation)*
+v. *Was the allocation process followed correctly? (e.g., substantial imbalances of characteristics of across groups can play a role in revealing failures of implementation, report a table with means and standard deviations of variables to show imbalances)*

 #### e.
 Outcomes
 i. *What were all the compiled outcome measures?*<br/>